Little Witch Academia: Television series

-An anime television series of Little Witch Academia was announced on June 24, 2016 following the final episode of Space Patrol Luluco.
-The series aired in Japan between January 9, 2017 and June 26, 2017.
-For the first cour, the opening theme is "Shiny Ray" by YURiKA while the ending theme is "Hoshi o Tadoreba" (星を辿れば, If You Follow the Stars) by Yuiko Ōhara.
-For the second cour, the opening theme is "Mind Conductor" by YURiKA while the ending theme is "Tōmei na Tsubasa" (透明な翼, Invisible Wings) by Ōhara.
-The series ran for 25 episodes released across nine BD/DVD volumes.
+An anime television series of Little Witch Academia was announced on June 24, 2016, following the final episode of Space Patrol Luluco.
+The series aired in Japan between January 9, 2017, and June 26, 2017.
+For the first cour, the opening theme is "Shiny Ray" by Yurika, while the ending theme is "Hoshi o Tadoreba" (星を辿れば, If You Follow the Stars) by Yuiko Ōhara.
+For the second cour, the opening theme is "Mind Conductor" by YURiKA, while the ending theme is "Tōmei na Tsubasa" (透明な翼, Invisible Wings) by Ōhara.
+The series ran for 25 episodes released across nine Blu-ray/DVD volumes.
 Netflix began streaming the first 13 episodes with an English dub as of June 30, 2017.
 The remaining 12 episodes began streaming as of August 15; but they were labeled as the show's second season.

 During interviews, Yoshinari said he wishes to create a second season that explores the history of characters like Diana Cavendish and Amanda O'Neill.
 The director also wants to create an anime spin-off series focused on the witch Shiny Chariot.
 He even suggested that the Night Fall (or Naito Foru) books in the anime might work as a standalone anime series.
 During an interview, Yoh Yoshinari stated that he and Trigger had been planning a second season for a year, with them ultimately falling through, leading to Yoshinari directing BNA: Brand New Animal.

 Video game

-A video game developed by A+ Games and published by Bandai Namco Entertainment, titled Little Witch Academia: Chamber of Time (リトルウィッチアカデミア 時の魔法と七不思議, Ritoru Witchi Akademia: Toki no Mahō to Nana Fushigi), was released on PlayStation 4 on November 30, 2017 in Japan, followed by a PS4 and Steam release in North America in early 2018.
+A video game developed by A+ Games and published by Bandai Namco Entertainment, titled Little Witch Academia: Chamber of Time (リトルウィッチアカデミア 時の魔法と七不思議, Ritoru Witchi Akademia: Toki no Mahō to Nana Fushigi), was released on PlayStation 4 on November 30, 2017, in Japan, followed by a PS4 and Steam release in North America in early 2018.
 A bonus game, Madō Senshi Gran Sharion (魔導戦士グランシャリオン, Magical Warrior Gran Sharion), is available in Japan as a pre-order bonus.

-Another video game, this time in form of VR game titled Little Witch Academia: VR Broom Racing by UNIVRS and funded by Kickstarter was announced in Jun 20, 2019.
-The game was originally planned to be released in June 2020, but ultimately postponed to October 13, 2020 in the light of COVID-19.
+Another video game, this time in form of a VR game titled Little Witch Academia: VR Broom Racing by UNIVRS and funded by Kickstarter, was announced in June 20, 2019.
+The game was originally planned to be released in June 2020, but ultimately postponed to October 13, 2020, in the light of COVID-19 pandemic.

 Other appearances

-A crossover short featuring characters from both Little Witch Academia and Inferno Cop premiered at AnimeNEXT 2015 on June 13, 2015 and was also shown at Anime Expo 2015 on July 2, 2015.
+A crossover short featuring characters from both Little Witch Academia and Inferno Cop premiered at AnimeNEXT 2015 on June 13, 2015, and was also shown at Anime Expo 2015 on July 2, 2015.
 Both Akko (in episode 13) and Sucy (episode 8) make guest appearances in Trigger's 2016 anime series Space Patrol Luluco.

 More recently, the series appeared in the mobile game Super Robot Wars X-Ω as a limited-time event.
 The story features Akko and her friends hunting fairies in a forest when they are transported to another world.
 There, they join the characters of Aura Battler Dunbine and Gurren Lagann in their respective stories while finding their way back to Luna Nova.